DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

-The first law in Turkey that focused directly on the regulation of online content – Law No. 5651 on the Regulation of Publications on the Internet and Suppression of Crimes Committed by means of Such Publications (“Law No. 5651”) – was passed in 2007.
+The first law in Turkey that focused directly on the regulation of online content – Law No. 5651 on the Regulation of Publications on the Internet and Suppression of Crimes Committed by means of Such Publications ('Law No. 5651') – was passed in 2007.
 This law originally was drafted to define and regulate cybercrime.
 However, the enacted law had an expanded scope, and included vague statements that pave the way for arbitrary political censorship of media content as noted in the previous section.
-For example, article 8 defined “\[encouraging\] suicide, sexual abuse of children, facilitating the usage of drugs and stimulants, provision of materials being dangerous for the health, vulgarity, prostitution, providing area and opportunity for gambling, crimes indicated in the Law about the Crimes Committed Against Atatürk”[^11BozdagTurkey_4] as crimes.
+For example, article 8 defined '\[encouraging\] suicide, sexual abuse of children, facilitating the usage of drugs and stimulants, provision of materials being dangerous for the health, vulgarity, prostitution, providing area and opportunity for gambling, crimes indicated in the Law about the Crimes Committed Against Atatürk'[^11BozdagTurkey_4] as crimes.
 Accordingly, entire websites could be banned for allegedly violating the principles and reforms of Atatürk – as was the case with the first blocking of YouTube in 2007 – or for making alleged threats to Turkey’s independence.
 Given the vague wording of the law,